 Peer to Peer (P2P) saving is a new way of saving, which entails people cutting out banks and other middlemen to enable them to get a better return on their savings.

-With relatively low interest rates on savings accounts these days, P2P savings is seen as way of generating much better returns on money that would otherwise be sitting in a bank account, with a much better interest rate.
+With relatively low interest rates on savings accounts these days, P2P savings is seen as way of generating much better returns on money that would otherwise be sitting stagnating in a bank account.

 Money isn’t simply lent to anyone; checks are made to ensure they are appropriate borrowers.
 This is all done by the P2P company, so no involvement is needed on the saver’s behalf.

-Money can be split into smaller amounts and spread across lots of borrowers to minimise the risk in case single borrower is not unable to make the repayments.
+Money can be split into smaller amounts and spread across lots of borrowers to minimise the risk of a single borrower becoming unable to make their repayments.

 Some P2P companies have a provision scheme which means there is a better chance monies will be returned in the event of a default by the borrower, but this is not statutory and does not offer the guarantees afforded by the FSCS.